Chimezie Metu: San Antonio Spurs (2018–2020)

-Sacramento Kings (2020–present)
+Sacramento Kings (2020–2023)

 On November 28, 2020, Metu signed with the Sacramento Kings, but was waived on December 22 after appearing in four pre-season games.
 Two days later, he signed a two-way contract with the Kings.
 On April 28, 2021, the Kings signed him to a multi-year deal after making 28 appearances.

 On August 15, 2021, during a 86–70 Las Vegas Summer League victory over the Dallas Mavericks, Metu was ejected after throwing a punch at opposing forward Eugene Omoruyi.
 The next day, the NBA suspended Metu for the Summer League championship game, which the Kings won.

 On December 29, 2021, Metu hit a game-winning three from the right corner at the buzzer to propel Sacramento to a 95–94 home victory over the Dallas Mavericks.

+Phoenix Suns (2023–2024)

+On July 4, 2023, Metu signed with the Phoenix Suns. on a one year contract.
+On Christmas Day, Metu had a career-high double-double of 23 points and 19 rebounds off the bench in a 128–114 loss to the Dallas Mavericks.

+On February 8, 2024, Metu was traded to the Memphis Grizzlies in a three-team trade involving the Brooklyn Nets and the next day, he was waived.

+Detroit Pistons (2024)

+On March 20, 2024, Metu signed a 10-day contract with the Detroit Pistons and on March 30, he signed for the rest of the season.

+FC Barcelona (2024–2025)

+On July 30, 2024, Metu signed a one year contract with FC Barcelona.
+Metu had an impressive first season in Europe with the Catalans.
+After missing more than a month of play due to a knee sprain in November, Metu significantly improved his numbers with key performances against Valencia and Crvena Zvezda.
+He averaged 11 points per game in EuroLeague and 13.2 in Liga ACB, becoming a key player in FC Barcelona's frontcourt.
+His performance sparked rumors about a possible contract extension with Barcelona or offers from other European clubs, such as alleged interest from rivals Real Madrid.

+However, Metu was unable to finish the season, as he suffered a major injury in one of the final games of the regular season.
+On March 25, 2025, he had to be helped off the court after rupturing his achilles tendon in a EuroLeague loss against FC Bayern at home.
+After the rupture of his achilles tendon was confirmed to be total, Metu would undergo surgery in his home country, with an expected recovery time of at least 9 months.

+On July 10, 2025, it was reported that Metu was nearing a deal with Fenerbahçe Beko of the Basketbol Süper Ligi, pending a successful medical evaluation.
+On July 22, it was announced that the signing had fallen through during the final stages of contract negotiations.

 National team career

 On August 27, 2019, Metu was included in the Nigerian final roster for the 2019 FIBA Basketball World Cup.